 Utility bills are one of the biggest expenditures in most people’s households.
 I am not talking about going off the grid, just a few little changes to save some money.

 6. Change your heat or air conditioner settings – Most of us are gone during the day, so lowering the temperature during the winter and raising it in the summer can greatly reduce your heat and air condition costs.
 We also usually turn the heat down while we sleep.
 According to the National Sleep Foundation, the ideal sleeping temperature is between 60 -67 degrees Fahrenheit, so don’t be afraid to knock the temperature down a little while you sleep.

 7. Line (or shower) dry some of your clothes – Sweaters and cotton shirts can shrink pretty easily, so hanging these things on a line or hanging them in the shower will lengthen the lives of your clothes and can lower your utility bills since you won’t need to run your dryer quite so much.

 8. Negotiate with your cable or satellite provider – I really don’t like doing this, but my satellite bill had gotten out of control.
 So when cable was offered in my area I quickly switched.
 Suddenly, my satellite company was willing to cut my bill by 2/3.
-The woman on the phone when I called to cancel said “Oh all you had to do was call and we would have lowered your bill.
+When I called to cancel my satellite TV the nice lady on the phone said “Oh all you had to do was call and we would have lowered your bill.”
 Don’t be like me, call and negotiate.